rgyani/system-design-examples/blogging-system.md

 4. a user can be both - a reader as well as a writer
 5. The blog may contain text, images, videos
 6. The writer/reader can see the blogs published for a user
-7. Draft etc can be out-of-score for now (but can be easily handled via a DB flag down the line, same for deletion/unpublish)
+7. Draft etc can be out-of-scope for now (but can be easily handled via a DB flag down the line, same for deletion/unpublish)
-8. Comments are out of scope for now but will be good to discuss
+8. Comments are out-of-scope for now but will be good to discuss

 Non-functional Requirements
 1. Minimum latency